zeiss-microscopy/libCZI/Src/libCZI/Doc/image_document_concept.markdown

  Z          | z-focus      | plane is from a different Z-plane C          | channel      | different modality
  T          | time         | different point in time
- H          | phase        | distinguish the different phases in a SIM-acquisition (structured illumination microscopy) I          | illumination | different directions of illumination (used in SPIM-acquisition) V          | view         | used in SPIM for different views
+ H          | phase        | distinguishes the different phases in a SIM-acquisition (structured illumination microscopy) I          | illumination | different directions of illumination (used in SPIM-acquisition) V          | view         | used in SPIM for different views